JeffEngler/Encryption-Decryption/README.md

        -out    the file to write the results too

-       -key    integer value that determines how for charachters ore shifted
+       -key    integer value that determines how far characters ore shifted

  If an input file and string are both given, the string will be processed and the file will be ignored.